3. The Basics of PHP

 print "(res1,res2,res3)=[$res1,$res2,$res3]\n";

-// we could have retrieved these values into an array
+// we could have retrieved these values in a table

 $t = f2();